neurogeriatricskiel/KielMAT/README.md

 ![KielMATLogo](kielmat_logo_transBG.png)

-Welcome to the NeuroGeriatricsMotionToolbox (KielMAT).
+Welcome to the KielMotionAnalysisToolbox (KielMAT).
 We are a Python based toolbox for processing motion data.

 The toolbox is aimed at motion researchers who want to use Python-based open-source software to process their data.
 We have implemented validated algorithms in modules to process motion data, as shown in the table below: